geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fear strove to fly, and valour raged in vain,

 Still as they fight, they seem in height to grow,
-And whelm with deadlier weight the prostrate foe ; Their forms dilated to gigantic size,
+And whelm with deadlier weight the prostrate foe; Their forms dilated to gigantic size,
 High o'er the field the bold Hydidae rise,
 Bear in their arms their mangled foes aloof,
 And hurl with fury at the vaulted roof;
 Confused and prest, they fight and struggle there,
-So near, their shouts disturb 'd the powers of air :
+So near, their shouts disturb 'd the powers of air:
 In vain the concave with their force expands,
 Their growing bulk a wider field demands.
 At length the ribs of solid rock give way !
-They force a passage to the realms of day :
+They force a passage to the realms of day: